MY STRENGTH MY SONG

 Young, Gifted, and Black

 Father, do you know who Nina Simone is?
 I discovered her after watching a mesmerizing documentary titled What Happened, Miss Simone?
-(2015) Nina was a dark-skinned Black woman and an exceptionally talented musician.
+Nina was a dark-skinned Black woman and an exceptionally talented musician.
 She attended Juilliard, studying classical piano, before venturing into the world of blues and jazz clubs.
-What makes Nina Simone truly significant is her refusal to compromise her integrity and self-worth for the expectations of others.
+What makes Nina Simone truly significant is her refusal to compromise her integrity and self-worth to meet others' expectations.
 She was willing to burn bridges and risk her popularity in America by refusing to cater to wealthy white audiences, who contributed to most of her record sales.
-During the racially divided 1960s and 1970s, Nina instilled a sense of purpose, value, dignity, and self-worth in young Black people, prioritizing these ideals over financial gain.
-Her choices ultimately impacted her music career in the United States, but I am deeply grateful for her courage.
-I am not exaggerating when I say there is a good chance I would not be here if it were not for her.
+During the racially turbulent 1960s and 1970s, Nina instilled a sense of purpose, value, dignity, and self-worth in young Black people, prioritizing these ideals over financial gain.
+Her choices ultimately impacted her music career in the United States.
+I am deeply grateful for her courage, and I am not exaggerating when I say there is a good chance I would not be here if it were not for Nina's music.
 I would have succumbed to my own demons and taken my own life, or given up and remained a junkie.
 But no, at 28 I cleaned myself up and turned my life around.
 And now I am 35, and I have not looked back.
-To this day, I listen to Nina Simone's song "To Be Young, Gifted, and black" when I want to be encouraged, especially if I am feeling low.
-And I also listen to Aretha Franklin's version of "Young, Gifted, and black."
-When I feel like going to church, when I need confirmation that I should be grateful, when I see a black face staring back at me in the mirror.
+To this day, I listen to Nina Simone's song "To Be Young, Gifted, and Black" for encouragement, especially when I am feeling low.
+I also listen to Aretha Franklin's version of "Young, Gifted, and black," when I feel like going to church, and I need confirmation that I should appreciate the black face staring back at me in the mirror.

 The prolific author and poet Maya Angelou once spoke about the importance of being a "rainbow in someone's cloud."
 She mentioned how she carries the memories of those who believed in her as she steps into new spaces.
 I am incredibly thankful to God for the rainbows in my life.
-The rainbows in my clouds.
 I know I would not have received my education or the opportunities I’ve had without those who uplifted me.
-In high school, I was fortunate to receive several prestigious scholarships aimed at empowering Black students to attend college and make a difference in the world.
+In high school, I was fortunate to receive several prestigious scholarships that empowered Black students to attend college and make a difference in the world.
 These included the Ron Brown Scholarship—a true blessing that has supported so many Black men and women—and the Gates Millennium, Coca-Cola, and NAACP scholarships.
 These experiences immersed me in a new world, surrounded by gifted and brilliant peers who continue to inspire me.
-I remain humbled by the extraordinary talent and intelligence of my peers.
+To this day, I remain humbled by the extraordinary talent and intelligence of those around me.

-Soon after high school, I found myself immersed in a vibrant new world, surrounded by remarkably gifted classmates who constantly inspired me with their brilliance.
+Soon, I found myself immersed in a vibrant new world, surrounded by remarkably gifted peers who constantly humbled and inspired me with their brilliance.
 To this day, I reflect on the extraordinary intelligence of my classmates and peers, particularly the black men and women who have overcome complex and often harsh backgrounds to earn degrees from prestigious institutions like Yale, Harvard, MIT, Stanford, Princeton, Brown, Cornell, Oxford, and Cambridge.
 They were on their way to becoming politicians, lawyers, doctors, professors, judges, scientists, directors, and influential leaders.
-Looking back now, at 35 years old, I realize how naive I was.
-If only I had understood then what I know now about how our nation systematically and intentionally oppresses Black people, robbing them of their sense of self-worth and value.
+Looking back now, at the age of 35, I realize how naive I was.
+If only I had understood then what I know now about how systemically and intentionally our nation oppresses black people, robbing them of their sense of self-worth and value.
 I would have taken the time to appreciate the blessing of being young, gifted, and black.
-I would have made an effort to truly connect with my peers on a deeper level.
-While I had casual interactions and attended regional gatherings, I regret not taking the time to get to know them better.
-Today, many of them are married with children, thriving in dynamic and impactful careers.
+I would have made more of an effort to connect with my peers.
+While I had casual interactions and attended regional gatherings, I regret not investing more time in getting to know them better.
+Today, many of them are married with children and thriving in dynamic, impactful careers.
 Yet, they remain a rare and beautiful presence in a society that too often clings to stereotypes and racism.
 I am continually in awe of these exceptional individuals, many of whom also identify as queer.

-I was shocked when I arrived in Harlem because I had never seen so many attractive, handsome, gorgeous, gay Black men.
+I was shocked when I arrived in Harlem because I had never seen so many attractive gay black men.
 Openly gay, extremely attractive, just walking the streets like it was nothing.
-And the first thing I did was reach out to a few of my peers who had been living in New York for several years to see if they had suggestions for things to do, part-time jobs, and I attended a few regional meetings and naturally made friends with people who had been in New York for a while.
-That's how I met Derick.
-Derick was also gay, twenty-five years old, and from the south, but he had been living in New York for a year and working as a middle school music teacher at a prestigious private school.
-Outside of work, he was preparing to apply to a graduate program at Columbia University's Teachers College.
+And the first thing I did was reach out to a few of my peers who had been living in New York for several years to see if they had suggestions for things to do, part-time jobs, and where to live.
+I attended a few regional meetings, and there I naturally met friends through people who had been living there.
+That's how I met my friend Derick.
+Derick was also gay, and he was from the south, but he had been living in New York for a year and working as a middle school music teacher at a prestigious private school.
+Outside of work, he was preparing to apply to Columbia's Graduate School of Education for a graduate degree.
 Derick was very sociable and welcoming.
-He had a Southern sensibility but was well suited to city life because of his unique flair.
+He had southern hospitality but was well-suited to city life because of his unique flair.
 He'd often call everyone 'honey' or 'baby' and was quick to make friends and meet new people.
-Derick also had a phenomenal singing voice.
-I made friends through Derick, the social butterfly who was good at bringing people together.
+Derick also had an incredible singing voice.
+I made friends through Derick, the social butterfly who was good at connecting people.
 Not surprisingly, many of his friends could sing as well.
-I remember one evening, before we all went dancing at gay clubs, we went to a popular karaoke venue, and I watched in awe as Derick and his friends sang circles around each other.
+I remember one evening, before we all went dancing at gay clubs, we went to a popular venue with karaoke, and I watched in awe as Derick and his friends sang.
 I wanted to throw a shoe at Derick.
-I was too embarrassed to sing because I was the one in our group who had gone to school and earned a graduate degree in performance, yet they were the ones doing vocal acrobatics, even though they worked as teachers and paralegals and had no interest in performance as a career.
+I was too embarrassed to sing because I was the one in our group who went to school and earned a graduate degree in performance.
+Still, they were the ones doing vocal acrobatics, even though they worked as teachers and had no interest in performance as a career.
 That's how it was in New York.
-I was usually surrounded by highly talented and gifted Black men and women who made me feel small.
-Yes small.
+I was usually surrounded by highly talented and gifted black men and women who made me feel small.
+Yes, small.

 Instead of embracing Amir's love, I found myself trading affection and intimacy for the thrill of the chase.
 I chased after men who didn't make time for me.
 It felt like it was my responsibility to prove my value, rather than to receive love and discover my worth through someone else's eyes.
 After I pushed Amir away, I shifted my focus to pursuing men who were cold and distant.